THE SHELL - FAQ

 Most, but not all concerts at The Shell have a fireworks display scheduled at the end.
 Please check the website or brochure listings for any concert, which will indicate the fireworks status of that concert.

-Can I bring my folding chair for lawn seating?
+Can I bring my folding chair for Lawn section seating?

 How should I dress for a performance at The Shell?